-A full-time, degree-seeking student must carry at least 12 academic credits each semester to maintain full-time status.
+Academic Standing is based on the most recent semester GPA.
 Please note that Developmental Education courses apply toward full-time status and toward minimum number of credits successfully completed, but do not accumulate toward completion of a degree.
 Also note that, for purposes of financial aid, the maximum time frame to complete a baccalaureate degree is six years.
 The charts below illustrate two examples of potential academic progression for a full-time student.